ssmiller25/recipe/content/recipe/chicken_salad_sandwich.md

 An attempt to replicate one of our favorite chicken salad sandwich recipes from a campsite visited by the parents.
 Fed a basic description into Github Copilot as a basis.

+Possible research idea: In "Salt, Fat, Acid, and Heat" book, look for a “bright cabbage slaw” recipe.
+I really think it’s some sort of acid I’m missing the the ingredients above